yzrluo/ECE496---Capstone/README.md

 # ECE496---Capstone
-Approximate Computing for High Perfromance using Nerual Netoworks
+Approximate Computing for High Perfromance on IoT platforms using Nerual Netoworks